coldwaterdiver/coldwaterdiver.github.io/index.md

 *The website of Baltic Sea Art [Link to webshop](https://balticseaart.myshopify.com)*

 In 2025 I started a small print-on-demand brand called Baltic Sea Art as I was searching new ways to introduce the beauty and importance of the Baltic Sea to the public and engage in conservation.
 I draw different species of the Baltic Sea and design products with them.
 In the website I tell about the species and the state of the Baltic Sea in general.
 Buying from Baltic Sea Art people can participate in conservation as 25 % of profit goes to Baltic Sea conservation efforts of Baltic Sea Action Group.

+## About Me
+Learn more about my background, education, and experience on the [About page](/about/).

+## CV and Publications
+See my detailed [CV](/cv/) and a list of publications, including PhD research, environmental consulting, and scientific diving projects.